rli012/Hapi/README.md

 devtools::install_github('Jialab-UCR/Hapi')
 ```

-If the installation fails with the error: object 'enexprs' is not exported by 'namespace:rlang', please install the developmental version of `rlang` package first.
+If the installation fails with the ERROR: object 'enexprs' is not exported by 'namespace:rlang', please install the developmental version of `rlang` package first.

 ```R
 devtools::install_github("tidyverse/rlang", build_vignettes = TRUE)